giorgospan/Radix-Hash-Join/README.md

 * #### Multithreading

   We managed to speed up our serial implementation by applying multithreading  on various parts of our code, such as filter execution, histogram creation, bucket indexing, probing e.t.c.
 We decided to make use of POSIX Threads for this purpose.
-The following graphs depict the satisfactory speedup we achieved.
+You may modify the thread number [here](./final/src/JobScheduler.c).
+The following figures depict the satisfactory speedup we achieved.

   ![image not found](./img/plot2.png)